 The California COVID-19 Rent Relief program, which is administered by the California Housing and Community Development Department, launched on Monday, March 15th.
-See the County of Santa Cruz press release for additional information.
 This program can assist tenants who have unpaid rent with up to 1 year of relief, does not jeopardize other federal or state benefits, and will initially prioritize individuals with incomes below 50% of area median income.
 Both tenants and landlords can apply and the application portal is live.
 Applicants may apply by visiting HousingIsKey.com.
 Assistance is also available by calling 1-833-430-2122 between 7 a.m. and 7 p.m. daily.
 Applications and assistance are available in multiple languages.

 Applying for Benefits During COVID-19